What happens when you refuse to buy plastic for one year?

 In May 2016, our family embarked on an experiment to see whether it is possible to shop, eat, clean, wash and clothe ourselves without creating any plastic waste.
-We are a working couple with two sons in full-time education.
-The idea came to us after becoming aware of global plastic pollution in the oceans which we experienced at first hand whilst on holiday.
-The devastating effects of plastic pollution on wildlife, and the journey of microplastic up the food chain and onto our plates are well-documented.
-Plastic litter on beaches, along rivers, streets and in the countryside is increasingly evident.
+We are a working couple with two sons, both of whom were in full-time higher education at the time.
+The idea came to us after becoming aware of global plastic pollution in the oceans which we experienced at first hand whilst on holiday in the Med.
+The devastating effects of plastic pollution on wildlife, and the journey of microplastic up the food chain and onto our plates are now well-documented and the whole world has been talking about reducing plastic use since the broadcasting of Blue Planet in 2017.

 At first it was very difficult to source even the most basic foods unpackaged – milk, pasta, rice, toilet paper – it seemed that just about everything was wrapped in plastic.
 We went ‘cold-turkey’ in the first few months and didn’t allow ourselves to make any compromises, using up the things already in our kitchen cupboards whilst finding out about alternatives.
 After only three weeks we began to notice that we had hardly any rubbish and also very little recycling – indisputable physical evidence that something was working!
 We danced around the kitchen in delight and felt even more motivated.
 We have been chronicling our journey ever since on this blog and on social media.